 Applicants must have an advanced degree (i.e., Master’s degree, J.D., or Ph.D.) with an overall minimum GPA of 3.0 from an accredited institution, without exception.
 Applicants whose prior study was outside the United States must have completed the equivalent of a U.S. bachelor’s degree and a Master’s degree.

 There are no set prerequisite courses or majors, and prior coursework in education is not required.
 The committee reviews performance in all prior post-secondary coursework.
-Candidates will be required to take an educational research or comparable course (Xavier EDFD 507/08 suffices) before enrolling in the program’s research courses.
+Candidates may be required to take an educational research or comparable course (Xavier EDFD 507/08 suffices) before enrolling in the program’s research courses.

-To ensure consideration, Applications should be submitted by:
+To ensure consideration, applications should be submitted by: